 - Expander-to-implant reconstruction: A temporary expandable implant is placed into a pocket under the chest muscle and is then gradually inflated over a few weeks in a plastic surgeon’s office.
 Expansion stretches the chest skin and muscle until the pocket is large enough to fit the desired implant.
 A shorter surgery then replaces the expanders with implants that best fit the chest anatomy and desired size.

-- Direct-to-implant reconstruction (also known as "one-step): Women who have nipple-sparing mastectomy can complete reconstruction in a single operation.
+- Direct-to-implant reconstruction (also known as "one-step): Nipple-sparing mastectomy and reconstruction can be completed in a single operation.
+This is known as "direct-to-implant" reconstruction.
 A full-sized implant is secured into place with an FDA-approved acellular dermal matrix (a type of tissue graft made from animal, human or synthetic tissue), so no expansion is needed.
 With this reconstruction the implants may be placed under or over the muscle, depending on patient and surgeon preferences.
 Not all surgeons perform this type of reconstruction.

-Breast implants (and especially a type known as textured silicone implants) have been linked to a very rare cancer known as Breast Implant Associated Anaplastic Large Cell Lymphoma or BIA-ALCL.
-Although the cancer is rare, the FDA issued a recall of Allergan BIOCELL textured implants and expanders (see full list of devices here).
+Breast implants (and especially a type known as textured silicone implants) have been linked to a very rare cancer known as Breast Implant Associated Anaplastic Large Cell or BIA-ALCL.
+Although the cancer is rare, the issued a recall of Allergan BIOCELL textured implants and expanders (see full list of devices here).
 This means that surgeons will no longer be able to use these implants for breast reconstruction or augmentation in the future.
-The FDA does not recommend removal of textured implants for women who have no symptoms of BIA-ALCL or other implant-related complications because their risk of developing this disease is low.
+The does not recommend removal of textured implants when there are no symptoms of BIA-ALCL or other implant-related complications because the risk of developing this disease is low.